 Discover how easy and fun it is to move better in day to day actions, to move in a way that re-aligns your skeleton, and helps you become strong, supple, and agile again.
 Even better, once you become aware of how you move (or fail to move) and incorporate the 10 functional training moves in your daily life, you will no longer have to spend time, money, effort, and pain "exercising" in the traditional sense.
 So what are the 10 functional training moves?

-10 Basic Utilitarian Moves Necessary for Survival
+10 Basic Functional Training Moves Necessary for Survival

-- lying the floor
+- Lying the floor

-- sitting on the floor comfortably
+- Sitting on the floor comfortably

-- jumping and running
+- Jumping and running

 1. Lying on the Floor

-Posture in Standing
+2. Posture in Standing

 Now you know how to lie down and how to stand, let us explore the movement vocabulary between these two levels.
 How do we get up from the floor?

-Over-Curvature of the Spine
+Over-curvature of the Spine